datalad-handbook/book/docs/usecases/supervision.rst

-Even as Megan returns to her home institution, they can write up the paper on her analysis collaboratively, and her co-authors have a detailed research log of the project with the dataset's history.
+Even as Megan returns to her home institution, they can write up the paper on her analysis collaboratively, and her co-authors have a detailed research log of the project within the dataset's history.

 In summary, DataLad can help to effectively manage student supervision in computational projects.
 It requires minimal effort, but comes with great benefit: